Mohosin999/Express-101/README.md

 app.use(cors());
 ```

-We use these middleware with the application, that's why they are global middleware.
-We also can use them as a route specific middleware like the below:
+We are using these middleware within the application, so they are global middleware.
+We also can use them as route specific middleware like the below:

 ```
 app.get("/about", cors(), (req, res) => {